Minimally Invasive Surgery

 For years, traditional spine surgery involved making a large incision the length of the back to spread or “retract” the back muscles and access the spine.
 This open surgery technique provides easy access to the spinal anatomy, but retraction can damage spinal muscles and lead to significant post-operative pain.
 Open spine surgeries also result in significant blood loss, a large scar and relatively lengthy recovery.

 Open surgeries are still preferred in some cases, but many conditions can now be treated using advanced, minimally invasive techniques.
-Minimally invasive spine surgery (MISS) allows your PBS neurosurgeon to make smaller incisions and avoid invasive muscle retraction.
+Minimally invasive spine surgery (MISS) allows your PBSSM neurosurgeon to make smaller incisions and avoid invasive muscle retraction.

 Minimally Invasive Treatment for Spine Conditions